jD2R/roman-numeral-converter/README.md

-# roman-numeral-converter
+## Number to Roman Numeral Conversion
-Takes a given number and returns a string representing the roman numeral value.
+ - Takes a given number and returns a string representing the roman numeral value.
+ - Simple project I built for a fCC certification.